alimasri/movies_organizer/README.rst

 ===========

 Movies Organizer helps users easily organize their movie collection repository by using the IMDB API to categorize movies and enrich them with information such as rating, genre, etc.

 The application first scans a given repository for folders and movie files.
-Then it will use the folder/file name to guess some movie information.
+Then it uses the folder/file name to guess some movie information.
 These information are then sent to IMDB to be enriched.

 The enriched information contain data about the movie genre, formatted movie name, release data, runtime and plot.

 Movies then will be grouped by their genre and put in a folder formatted as follows [genres]/movie-name_year_rating.
 For example: comedy,drama/Perfect Strangers_2016_7.7

 This will make it easier for users to navigate their movies.
 User may use simple file searches to filter their movies.

 Example:
 search for _7* to get all movies with rating 7, search for comedy to get all comedy movies, etc.